Introduction to Judging

 Part Two: Documenting

 Through documenting your work, it is your responsibility to convince the judges that your team has achieved the medal and/or awards you are working towards.
 This means that all of your documentation must be clear and thorough.
-The documentation that has the biggest impact on judging includes your entire team wiki (which includes the Standard URL Pages), Registry Part Pages (if applicable to your team), and the judging form.
-Other ways you will document your work include your team videos and your team poster.
+The documentation that has the biggest impact on judging includes your entire team wiki (which includes the Standard URL Pages), Registry Part Pages (if applicable to your team), your presentation video, and the judging form.

 Your Team Wiki is how you and your teammates will communicate your entire project to the world.
 You can begin editing your wiki pages after your team registration is approved and you can continue editing the pages until the Wiki Freeze.
 You can learn more about this on the Team Wiki page.